Skip to main content

 func GlobalOffsetOf

-func GlobalOffsetOf(element Element) rendering.Offset
+func GlobalOffsetOf(element Element) graphics.Offset

 GlobalOffsetOf returns the accumulated offset for an element in the render tree.